Virtual localization revisited: Fixed loci of group actions on algebraic stacks

 \begin{proof} The subset $\abs{X^G}$ is the locus of points $x \in \abs{X}$ for which $\St^G_X(x)$ is equal to $G_{k(x)} = G \fibprod_S \Spec(k(x))$.
 Since $G_{k(x)}$ is connected (hence irreducible, see \cite[Exp.~VI\textsubscript{A}, Cor.~2.4.1]{SGA3}), this is equivalent to the condition that $\dim(\St^G_X(x)) = \dim(G_{k(x)})$.
 Since $X$ has finite stabilizers, the short-exact sequence \eqref{eq:stabses} shows that $\dim(\St^G_X(x)) = \dim(\uAut_{\sX}(x))$.
 Note that $\uAut_\sX(x)$ is the fibre $\pi^{-1}(x)$ of the projection of the inertia stack $\pi : I_{\sX} \to \sX$ of $\sX=[X/G]$, so closedness of the locus where $\dim(\uAut_{\sX}(x)) = \dim(G_{k(x)})$ follows from the upper semi-continuity of the function $x \mapsto \dim(\pi^{-1}(x))$ on $\abs{\sX}$ (see \cite{RydhSemicontinuous}, \cite[Tag~0DRQ]{Stacks}). \end{proof}

 \begin{defn} Let the notation be as in \propref{prop:XTred Artin}.
 The Artin stack $X^G_\red$ is called the \emph{reduced $G$-fixed locus} of $X$.
-If $X$ is a \emph{derived} $1$-Artin stack with finite stabilizers and $G$-action, then its reduced $G$-fixed locus is the reduced $G$-fixed locus of $X_\cl$ (with the induced $G$-action). \end{defn}
+If $X$ is a \emph{derived} quasi-DM stack with $G$-action, then its reduced $G$-fixed locus is the reduced $G$-fixed locus of $X_\cl$ (with the induced $G$-action). \end{defn}

-\ssec{Homotopy fixed points}
+\subsection{Homotopy fixed points}

 For classical stacks, the following definition is studied in \cite{RomagnyGroupActions,RomagnyFixedMult,FixedLocusRomagny}.

 \begin{defn} Let $X$ be a derived Artin stack over $S$ with $G$-action.
 The \emph{homotopy fixed point stack} of $X$ is the stack of $G$-equivariant morphisms $S \to X$, i.e.,